hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 2. Lane Fitting

-After the lines pixels are detected using one of the previous methods, the pixels positions are then fed to the `lane_fitting` function to fit a second-degree polynomial for each line.
+After the lines pixels are detected using one of the previous methods, the pixels positions are then fed to the `lane_fitting()` function to fit a second-degree polynomial for each line.

-depending on the avilability of a previous fits it uses  eathier one of the previous functions to generate the pixels positions
+depending on the availability of a previous fits it uses either one of the previous functions to generate the pixels positions

 - In case of previous fit is found: